The Kilimanjaro boots and footwear you take on the mountain is very important.

 When the inner soles of the boot start to contour the bottom of your foot then you can be confident that your boots are well worn in.

-For great affordability, quality and all-round performance we recommend the Timberland Chocorua hiking boot.
+For great affordability, quality and all-round performance we recommend Salomon hiking boot - specifically the X Ultra or Quest range (Men's and Women's).
 Sold as a day hiking boot, we have seen these babies used on many long distance treks, like Kilimanjaro.

 Don’t expect long-term durability but you should get a couple years of good trekking in before they need to be replaced.
 Key features: Mid-weight with a GoreTex membrane for waterproof breathability.